dotnet/runtimelab/docs/README.md

 }
 ```

 In the example, the user's code references the `HelloLibraryBindings` namespace and invokes a static method that has the same name as the Swift function.
 When the Swift function returns a type, the C# wrapper method also returns type, with additional processing if required.
+The C# wrapper method is generated only when marshalling is required.
+If marshalling is not needed, only a P/Invoke declaration is generated.

 ## Functional outline